NethServer/docs/administrator-manual/en/webtop5.rst

 The window will show the URL to be copied and pasted to the external client that you are using for this synchronization.

+To the authentication request fill the required fields with:

+- **User name**: enter your full user name, eg: goofy@nethserver.org
+- **Password**: enter your password

 To synchronize mobile devices, you can use a common URL and take advantage of the self-scans of the resources to be synchronized.

 For Google Android: